K

 The Best Dog Food for Keeshonds

 An adult keeshond requires a different type of diet than a puppy.
-Taking the common health issues of this breed into consideration can help an owner to find a balanced diet for their canine.
+Taking the common health issues of this breed into consideration can help an owner find a balanced diet for their canine.

 Keeshond puppy food: Protein in a keeshond puppy’s diet supports the healthy growth of tissue.
 Food with a specified amount of carbohydrates gives a puppy energy without adding needless calories.
 Helping a puppy maintain the proper weight for its age is one way to avoid the development of heart disease.
-Fat in a puppy’s diet as well as vitamin A helps to support good eye health.
-Omega 3 fatty acids in a puppy’s diet support vision and brain development.
+Fat in a puppy’s diet, as well as vitamin A, helps to support good eye health.
+Omega-3 fatty acids in a puppy’s diet support vision and brain development.
 Calcium is important in the development of healthy bones.

 Keeshond adult dog food: Protein is essential in an adult keeshond’s diet as well.
 Fish in an adult canine’s diet provides protein to the canine while not overloading it with carbohydrates.
 A fish-based diet can keep an adult keeshond’s weight normal and help it to avoid heart disease.
 Vitamin A contributes to eye health and may prevent the formation of cataracts.
 Fiber in an adult canine’s diet aids digestion.
 Calcium supports strong bones and teeth.
 Also, omega-3 fatty acids contribute to the health of an adult dog’s kidneys and prevent arthritis.